Monmouth County Family Law

 Many families in Monmouth County are affluent and have complex marital estates involving intangible assets, assets that are not fully mature, and closely held businesses.
 Other types of property may include multiple homes, investment accounts, and retirement accounts.
 All marital property is divided equitably during a divorce, but separate property received by gift or through inheritance during the marriage remains separate property and is not divided, under most circumstances.
 What counts as marital property?
 Generally, anything that is construed as compensation for work done during the marriage will be part of the marital estate, including stock opinions, pension plans, and retirement accounts.

 There are five types of alimony, both temporary and unlimited duration (we used to have “permanent alimony,” but recent legislation enacted in September 2014 effectively dispensed with such a type), that may be awarded in New Jersey, depending on the particular circumstances.
 The court will separate a consideration of alimony from a consideration of child support unless you can show why they should not be separated.
 Among other things, the court will examine health care payments, child care payments, and other child care expenses as part of a child support award.
+A family law attorney can help Monmouth County residents make sure that their needs are articulated.

 As in other states, New Jersey courts apply a child support calculator.
 The formula considers the parents' combined gross income and how much time each parent spends with the child.
 Gross income includes not only the parents' wages, but also self-employment income, commissions, dividend income, rent, workers’ compensation, and unemployment insurance benefits.
 From this sum, the court deducts income taxes, mandatory payments such as certain union dues and mandatory retirement contributions, as well as other child support payments for other prior children with another spouse or partner.
 When one parent is taking care of young minor children, that parent is entitled to an additional contribution for child care expenses that are necessary for that parent to go to work.